Uniquezee/alx-zero_day/0x03-git/README.md

-I am updating my readme for this course
+I am updating my readme for this alx course